 For students who may not have a sufficiently strong background to be admitted into the PhD program, we recommend the Master’s Degree in Economics and Finance: Economics Program and the Master’s Degree in Economics and Finance: Finance Program, jointly offered with the BSE.
 The best students of these masters have a high chance to be accepted in the PhD at UPF (i.e., starting in year 1 of the PhD program).

-A handful of external candidates, who do not go through Year 1 (Master’s Degree in Economics and Finance: PhD Track), may be accepted directly to Year 2.
-This entry gateway is exceptional, and primarily open to students aiming to specialize in management studies.
+Students aiming to specialize in management studies (behavioral science, business, operations or statistics) may directly apply to Year 2 [Master of Research].
 Economics and finance students are all expected to enter into the PhD program from Year 1, completing the Master’s Degree in Economics and Finance: PhD Track.

 Year 1.
 In early September, before the start of the term, the Math and Stat&Prob brush-up courses involve a combination of theory and practice sessions to prepare students for the core courses.
 Then, the main academic year is structured in three terms, and in each one of the terms students will take one course in Econometrics, one in Microeconomics and one in Macroeconomics.
 After the successful completion of the first year, students are awarded a Master’s Degree in Economics and Finance by Universitat Pompeu Fabra and BSE.